Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Authorizes law enforcement officers and agencies to take 'mitigation measures' against drones flown in a 'nefarious manner' (spying, smuggling contraband, facilitating crime, or posing direct threat to public safety).
-Measures include detection, tracking, interception, and disabling via jamming, hacking, or physical capture.
-Officers may only act on reasonable suspicion that the drone is tied to criminal activity, poses imminent threat, or violates state or federal law.
-Louisiana was the first state to grant this authority to state and local police.
+Added by Act 170 in 2025.
+Authorizes law enforcement officers to take mitigation measures against drones flown in a 'nefarious manner' (spying, smuggling contraband, facilitating crime, posing direct threat to public safety).
+Measures include detection, tracking, jamming, hacking, or physical capture.
+Action requires reasonable suspicion that the drone is tied to criminal activity, poses an imminent threat, or is breaking state or federal law.
+Louisiana was the first state to grant local police this authority.

-Effective: Aug 1, 2025Operator penalties: up to $5,000 fine and/or 1 year imprisonment, plus mandatory drone forfeiture.
+Effective: Aug 1, 2025Unauthorized counter-drone measures by non-law enforcement: up to $5,000 fine and/or 1 year imprisonment, plus drone forfeiture

 View source